caternuson/SocketButton/README.md

 SocketButton
 ============

+Android app developed in Eclipse.

-Android app to send simple text string via sockets when buttons are pressed.
-To be used in conjunction with a server app that will listern for the text messages and do something with them (like launch a rocket or something).
+Use to send simple text strings via sockets when buttons are pressed.
+To be used in conjunction with a server app that will listen for the text messages and do something with them (like launch a rocket or something).